carla-simulator/carla/Docs/ros_installation.md

 ## Requirements
 ### ROS Kinetic/Melodic

 *  __ROS Kinetic/Melodic.__ Install ROS [Melodic](http://wiki.ros.org/melodic/Installation/Ubuntu), for Ubuntu 18.04, or [Kinetic](http://wiki.ros.org/kinetic/Installation), for Ubuntu 16.04.
-ROS packages may be required, depending on the user needs. [rviz](http://wiki.ros.org/rviz) to visualize ROS data.
+ROS packages may be required, depending on the user needs. [rviz](http://wiki.ros.org/rviz) to visualize ROS data.j
 *  __CARLA 0.9.7 or later.__ Previous versions are not compatible with the ROS bridge.
 Follow the [quick start installation](start_quickstart.md) or make the build for the corresponding platform.

 !!!
 Important